apache/incubator-retired-blur/README.md

 ### shards

 Then in the `config/shards` list the servers that should run as blur shard servers.

-NOTE:  By default shard servers run on port `40020` and bind to the `0.0.0.0` address.
+By default shard servers run on port `40020` and bind to the `0.0.0.0` address.

     shard1
     shard2